AhmadElwan/AhmadElwan/README.md

 - Bachelor's degree in Computer Science from Jordan University of Science and Technology (JUST).

-- I’m currently learning `Backend Development`
+- I’m currently learning `Backend Development` 🔥

 - You can reach me by email `ahmadmelwan02@gmail.com`

-- Passionate about `learning new things` 🔥
 </p>